DataDog/documentation/content/en/agent/guide/integration-management.md

 ### Show

 To get information, such as the version, about an installed integration, use the `datadog-agent integration show` command.
-The syntax for this command is `datadog-agent integration show <integration_package_name>` where `<integration_package_name>` is the name of the integration prefixed with `datadog-`.
+The syntax for this command is `datadog-agent integration show <INTEGRATION_PACKAGE_NAME>` where `<INTEGRATION_PACKAGE_NAME>` is the name of the integration prefixed with `datadog-`.

 For example, to show information on the vSphere integration, run: